dylan-lang/opendylan/documentation/cffi-win32-reference/source/c-ffi.rst

       unsigned short y_coord;
     } Point;

-We describe C structs to Dylan using the macro ``define C-struct``:
+We describe C structs to Dylan using the macro :macro`define C-struct`:

 .. code-block:: dylan